About environmental permits

 Environmental permit categories

-The Environment Agency regulates what are considered to be the most polluting of the three industrial categories.
-These are regulated for multi-media emissions, such as land, air, water and other environmental considerations.
+The Environment Agency regulates the most polluting of the three industrial categories for multi-media emissions, such as land, air, water and other environmental considerations.

 Part A2 and Part B